 From its founding in 1833, Oberlin College has been at the forefront of history.
-In 1835, Oberlin became the first college in America to adopt a policy to admit students color.
+In 1835, Oberlin became the first college in the United States to adopt a policy to admit students of color.
 In 1841, Oberlin became the first to award degrees to women in a coeducational program.
 By 1900, Oberlin had produced one-third of all African American college graduates in the United States.

 Oberlin College would like to make the following acknowlegement: Oberlin College is located on the native Homelands of the Erie and Potawatomi people which is now known as Oberlin, Ohio.
 Although we mark the founding of Oberlin in 1833, this region’s history goes much further than that.
 The only way we can in good conscience celebrate Oberlin’s values is to first acknowledge the indigenous peoples whose stories and role in our land’s history have long been ignored.
 While this single gesture is not enough, we use this as a step towards bringing visibility and increasing engagement with all of the histories and communities that have led us to the Oberlin community we cherish today.

 Oberlin’s learning environment is like no other, combining a top-ranked liberal arts college, a prestigious music conservatory, and one of the finest academic art museums in the country – on a single campus.
 Oberlin has been a longtime leader in educating undergraduate scientists, and since 1920, more Oberlin graduates have earned PhDs than the graduates of any other primarily baccalaureate college in America.